Mortgage insurance is super confusing, especially for first-time home buyers. But don’t worry. Our experts will break it down for you!

 Definition: Mortgage insurance is a type of insurance policy that protects the lender in case the borrower defaults on their monthly payments.
 It protects the lender, not the homeowner.

-Most first-time buyers use a loan to cover most of the purchase price.
+Most first-time buyers use a home loan to cover most of the purchase price.
 This means the lender invests even more money than the buyer.
-So they want to make sure they’re covered, in case the borrower can’t make their payments.
+So the lender wants to ensure they are protected, in case the borrower can’t make their payments.

 Mortgage insurance protects the lender in case you default on your loan.
 If that happens, the insurance company will step in to reimburse the lender for some of their losses.

-(But you can benefit from it, as well.
-More to follow on that.)
+(But you can benefit from the policy, as well.
+More on that below.)

 Why Do Some Home Buyers Have to Pay It?